B2B Articles - September 18, 2018

 A keyword strategy is a documentation of several keyword clusters you’d like to target.
 It includes focus keywords and also “long-tail” keywords that are related to the cluster.
-It also includes a content plan to achieve those goals, with action items like “write blog post,” “publish SEO page,” or “optimize existing page.”
-It’s something you can follow like a map, and use to get your whole team on board.
+It also includes a content plan to achieve those goals, with action items like “write a blog post,” “publish SEO page,” or “optimize an existing page.”
+It’s something you can follow like a map and use to get your whole team on board.

 So, how can you create a keyword strategy for yourself?
 Follow this step-by-step guide.

 The first and most important thing you can do for your keyword strategy is to understand your target audience.
 What phrases and terminology are they using?
 Oftentimes, businesses rely too heavily on branded terms that describe their own products or methods -- however, these terms rarely work in a keyword strategy.

 To audit keywords that will work for your audience, you should:

 Don’t be afraid to rethink how you talk about your business and services.
 In fact, it’s very likely that keyword research will be eye-opening for you and will challenge you!

 Many popular tools compete in the keyword space.
 Even though HubSpot sunset its tracking tool, many others have taken its place.
 You can use Agency Analytics to track keywords over time, Moz or Keywords Everywhere Chrome extensions to measure keyword metrics, and BuzzSumo, SEMrush, and SpyFu for more research.

 Play around with those tools and see what makes you feel most comfortable and what also fits in your price range.
 However, one thing you must do is invest in a tool that will continually crawl your website and track your keyword progress over time.
 Agency Analytics is one such tool.

 Next up, you must create a large database of keywords you want to research.
 Work on adding keywords that are wide-ranging into your tracking tool.
 Experiment with new phrasings even if you don’t use them already.